geocortex/dev-center/CONTRIBUTING.md

 <img src={useBaseUrl("img/layout-multi-component-config.png")}/>
 ```

-#### Geocortex Mobile
+#### VertiGIS Studio Mobile

-Geocortex Mobile screenshots should be roughly taken with a certain window size for consistency.
+VertiGIS Studio Mobile screenshots should be roughly taken with a certain window size for consistency.

-1. Open the Geocortex Mobile application you want to screenshot.
+1. Open the VertiGIS Studio Mobile application you want to screenshot.
     - Unless demonstrating theming functionality, all screenshots should be taken with the dark theme.
 2. Using the `Windows + Left` then `Windows + Up` shortcuts to move the app window to occupy a corner of the screen.
 3. Using Windows [snipping tool](https://support.microsoft.com/en-ca/help/13776/windows-10-use-snipping-tool-to-capture-screenshots), capture a window screenshot of the application.